rawhasan/wordpress-nginx-kit-enhanced/ENHANCEMENTS.md

 - ✅ Added updated settings with fresh comments:
   - `gzip_comp_level 6;` — balanced for performance and CPU usage
   - `gzip_buffers 16 8k;` — defines buffer size for compressed data
-  - `gzip_types ...;` — consolidated list of common MIME types for compression

 This ensures consistent and optimized gzip compression with no redundant declarations.